ldidry/etherpad/README.md

     Returns   : An array or an array reference depending on the context, containing the pads names See       : http://etherpad.org/doc/v1.5.6/#index_listallpads

+# INSTALL

+After getting the tarball on https://metacpan.org/release/Etherpad, untar it, go to the directory and:

+    perl Makefile.PL
+    make
+    make test
+    make install

+If you are on a windows box you should use 'nmake' rather than 'make'.

 # BUGS and SUPPORT

 You can find documentation for this module with the perldoc command.